 Easily Cite a Concert or Performance

-If you are writing a paper about a musical artist or band, you may want to use a concert you saw in person as a reference.
-But how do you go about adding a live concert to your bibliography or sources page?
-This article will tell you everything you need to know in order to properly cite a concert in MLA format, APA and Chicago styles.
+If you are writing a paper about a musical artist or band, you may want to cite a concert you saw in person in your references.
+But how do you go about adding a live concert or performance to your bibliography or source page?
+This article will tell you everything you need to know to properly cite a concert in MLA format, APA, and Chicago styles.

 BibMe.org offers thousands of other specialty citation styles, dozens of source types, and an annotated bibliography sample to help you cite just about anything in any way you need it!
 Also, check your music review for unintentional plagiarism and tighten up your writing with the BibMe grammar and plagiarism tool!

 The information required to cite a concert is different from what you would need to cite a book, although the citation formats are similar.
 To cite a live concert you will need:

 3. The date, month, and year of the performance

 4. The name of the venue where the concert took place

 5. The city and state where the concert took place

 MLA references for a concert